-If you are a frequent traveller, we recommend you to buy a yearly lounge membership with Priority Pass.
+If you are a frequent traveller, we recommend you buy a yearly lounge membership with Priority Pass.

 Sheltair Lounge's Price

-We bought a single lounge pass to this lounge as soon as we knew after the flight booking that we have a long layover on the return flight from Hong Kong.
-A decision to purchase one-time lounge pass was to guarantee a seat during our layover.
+We bought a single lounge pass to this lounge as soon as we knew after the flight booking that we had a long layover on the return flight from Hong Kong.
+A decision to purchase a one-time lounge pass was to guarantee a seat during our layover.
 The online rate on Lounge Pass was GBP 26.00 for 3 hours stay.
-You can also pay the entry fee at the front desk for 30 euros per person but booking in advance will secure your entry during busy hours.
+You can also pay the entry fee at the front desk of 30 euros per person but booking in advance will secure your entry during busy hours.

 The Easiness to Find the Lounge

 The lounge was not busy at all during the time of our visit.
-Actually, there were lot of free seats.
+There were a lot of free seats.
 Chairs were comfortable and appeared clean in some areas but leather chairs up near the entrance just stink.
 Generally the lighting was good.
 The toilets were poorly maintained with nowhere to dry up hands.
-The close proximity of the lounge to the departure both has positive and negative sides.
+The proximity of the lounge to the departure both has positive and negative sides.
 For example, the noise is heard easily from the big crowd of passengers who were lining up downstairs.

-The lounge had free WiFi, newspapers and magazines and a flight information monitor.
+The lounge had free Wi-Fi, newspapers and magazines and a flight information monitor.
 However, power sockets were not available in many seating places.